restcord/restcord/docs/_docs/Channel/Edit Channel Permissions.md

 ## Description

 Edit the channel permission overwrites for a user or role in a channel.
 Only usable for guild channels.
-Requires the &#039;MANAGE_ROLES&#039; permission.
+Requires the MANAGE_ROLES permission.
 For more information about permissions, see permissions.

 ## Parameters